top of page

 Rather than general discussion or broad advice, the work is structured and purposeful.
 Each session is tailored to your specific patterns, history and needs.

-Work with attentional processes, imagery and cognitive behavioural approaches to shift entrenched patterns
+• Work with attentional processes, imagery and cognitive behavioural approaches to shift persistent patterns

 The work remains focused, practical and relevant to what is actually happening in your life.